Adaptively Robust LLM Monitoring via Activation Watermarking: GPT Oracle Prompt

-\subsection{GPT Oracle Prompt}
+\section{GPT Oracle Prompt}

-For our experiments, we rely on a GPT-based oracle to judge whether a model’s response provides genuinely harmful assistance.
+For our non-adaptive experiments, we rely on a GPT-based oracle to judge whether a model's response provides genuinely harmful assistance.
 To make this step auditable, we reproduce the exact system prompt below.